-Maximum cable lengths for Monitored Outputs and Monitored Input is 10 metres.
-For Auxiliary Power, Programmable Inputs and Fire and Fault Output relays, the maximum length is 5 metres.
-If a screen terminal is available then screened cable should be used.
+Maximum cable lengths for Monitored Outputs and the Monitored Input is 10 metres.
+For Auxiliary Power, Programmable Inputs, Fire and Fault Output relays, the maximum length is 5 metres.
 The maximum cable length for a zone is 500m.

 Installation 2nd Stage